1. The atmosphere is the envelope of_____________.

 Explanation: Köppen classified climates using both precipitation and temperature.

-96. The letter “A” in Köppen’s classification stands for:
+96. The letter “A” in Köppen’s classification stands for_____________.

 A) Arid